 - You have earned credit for at least six semester hours of courses with grades of C or better in each of the following areas: English, mathematics, science, social science and foreign language

 - College Transcripts: You must submit official transcripts from all institutions attended whether you attempted the courses while in high school or after high school completion and regardless of whether the courses will transfer.
-You do not have to submit records for noncredit or continuing education courses.

 - Credit by Examination: You must submit official test results for any credit earned by examination (i.e., Advanced Placement, International Baccalaureate, DANTES, CLEP subject examinations) in order for credit to be considered.